transdigiware/blockchain/ibp-console-ha.md

 2. **Worker node failure.**

-   **Single-zone cluster with multiple work nodes and anti-affinity**:
+   **Single-zone cluster with multiple worker nodes and anti-affinity**:

    A worker node is a VM that runs on a physical hardware.
 Worker node failures include hardware outages, such as power, cooling, or networking, and issues on the VM itself.
 You can account for a worker node failure by setting up multiple worker nodes when you provision your cluster.
 When blockchain components are distributed across multiple worker nodes, you are protected from a worker node failure.
 Note that {{site.data.keyword.cloud_notm}} Kubnernetes service includes the option for multiple zones in a cluster. {{site.data.keyword.cloud_notm}} Private does not support zones.